-The contractual rights and obligations of the investors, the Management Company and the Depositary are set out in these Management Regulations, the current version of which and any amendments thereto are published in RESA, "Recueil électronique des sociétés et associations", the electronic disclosure platform for the Grand Duchy of Luxembourg (hereinafter referred to as "RESA"), and deposited with the Luxembourg Trade and Companies Register from which they may be obtained.
+The contractual rights and obligations of the shareholders, the Management Company and the Depositary are set out in these Management Regulations, whose current version and any amendments are published in RESA and are deposited with the commercial register of Luxembourg from which they may be obtained.

-By purchasing a unit, the investor acknowledges the Sales Prospectus, including the Management Regulations and all approved and published amendments thereto.
+By purchasing a unit, the unitholder acknowledges the Sales Prospectus, including the Management Regulations and all approved and published amendments thereto.